-As of July 31, 2014, management evaluated the effectiveness of the Company's ICFR and disclosure controls and procedures and concluded that such ICFR and disclosure controls and procedures are not effective for the reasons set out below.
+As of October 31, 2014, management evaluated the effectiveness of the Company's ICFR and disclosure controls and procedures and concluded that such ICFR and disclosure controls and procedures are not effective for the reasons set out below.

-A change in the Company's ICFR occurred during fiscal 2013 that has materially affected, or is reasonably likely to materially affect the Company's ICFR and is due to the resignation of the Company's controller.
-The resignation of the Company's controller during the period has resulted in a lack of resources and has in turn impacted the segregation of duties associated with the financial close and reporting process.
+No change in the Company's ICFR occurred during the period beginning on August 1, 2014 and ended October 31, 2014 that has materially affected, or is reasonably likely to materially affect the Company's ICFR.
+The resignation of the Company's controller in fiscal 2013 has impacted the segregation of duties associated with the financial close and reporting process.

-Since the resignation of the controller in 2013, management had concluded, and the board had agreed, that, when taking into account the Company's size and financial resources, the Company has not had sufficient scale of resources to warrant the hiring of additional staff to address this concern and, accordingly, that there is a material weakness in the design of the Company's ICFR that has the potential to result in material misstatements in the Company's financial statements and that this should also be considered a weakness in the design and operating effectiveness of the Company's disclosure controls and procedures.
+Since the resignation of the controller in 2013, management had concluded, and the board had agreed, that, when taking into account the Company's size, financial resources, and the best interest of shareholders, the Company has not had sufficient scale or resources to warrant the hiring of full-time additional staff to address this concern and, accordingly, that there is a material weakness in the design of the Company's ICFR that has the potential to result in material misstatements in the Company's financial statements and that this should also be considered a weakness in the design and operating effectiveness of the Company's disclosure controls and procedures.